Lower readmissions and costs. See the CCM claims data.

 • Medication management and adherence

-• Sharing documented healthcare information with approved parties
+• Sharing healthcare information with approved parties

 • Assisting a patient with community resources

-• Supporting health initiatives and wellness goals
+• Supporting health initiatives and care goals

-• Follow-up after health care services and procedures
+• Follow-up after healthcare services and procedures

 • Communicating patient needs and changes in patient health status